Plant-planter/Plant-planter-2021/README.md

     -HTML
     0) <Header> above with app name and nav
     1) Load selected garden
-        - 5x5 grid - *how is this implemented?*
+        - 5x5 grid - *how is this implemented?
-        - L-Click allows plant choice and soil choice
+        - When plant is selected, grid background changes to ideal pH color (HSL)
+        - Plant portrait has circle container with related color to plant
         - L-Click may be a container with display grid that has form data
     2) Link below to chart